meadow/heroku-buildpack-vividcortex/readme.md

 git push heroku master
 ```

 You should see that the build was successful.
 However agents will not start automatically.
 You will need to start them as a worker process by using the Heroku command.
+NOTE: Do not scale agents to more than 1.
+This will put uncessary load on your database.

 ```
 heroku ps:scale agents=1